nicosalm/salm.dev/src/writing/command-line-productivity/index.md

 In general, the goal isn't to memorize every flag and option.
 The goal is to configure my environment once[^2], correctly, so that the most efficient way to do something is also the most natural way.

-**[DISCLAIMER]** There is something worth mentioning.
+**DISCLAIMER:** There is something worth mentioning.
 And it applies to all of the things I recommend in this post and beyond.
 I read all of this stuff, got excited, and tried to jam in a ton of features that looked cool and sounded useful.
 However, you must have balance!
 Add too many features and you drag out shell start up time.
 The best way to never have to worry about start up time is to take the features you absolutely need, and discard the rest.
 Just because something is flashy doesn't mean you *need* it.

 ## Essential Command Line Tools